Genetic Testing and Screening

 Results

 The results of genetic testing depend on the type of test done.
-For example, the results may show if you have a genetic condition, how likely it is that you will have a genetic condition in the future, or if you are a carrier for a condition.
-The results of prenatal genetic screening may show how likely it is that your fetus will have a genetic condition or birth defect.
+For example, the results may show if you have a genetic condition or how likely it is that you will have one in the future.
+The results can also show if you are a carrier for a condition.
+The results of prenatal genetic screening may show how likely it is that your fetus will have a genetic condition.

 Credits